MiracleChibuike/miracle.dev/SEO_GUIDE.md

 - Add more descriptive alt text to images
 - Create a blog section (optional but helps SEO)
-- Write case studies for your projects
+- Write case studies for projects
 - Use schema.org microdata consistently

 ### Step 4: Regular Maintenance